Pokémon Battle Revolution: Reception

-Pokémon Battle Revolution received mixed reviews from critics.
+According to the review aggregate website Metacritic, Pokémon Battle Revolution received "mixed or average reviews".
 It received a score of 5.0 out of 10 from IGN, which cites that the game omits several features demonstrated in previous games like Pokémon Stadium and Pokémon Colosseum, such as a role-playing mode.
 The multiplayer and online functionality of the game is also criticized for lacking functions such as tournament play.
 GameSpot gave the game a 5.5 out of 10 score, criticizing the repetitive gameplay and the barebones online support, as well as the fact that if one did not have Pokémon Diamond or Pearl for the DS, there is not nearly as much to do.
 Game Informer rated it a 5.75 out of 10 saying the same things as GameSpot, and adding their own comment about a tutorial that teaches the player how to point the Wii Remote.
 Nintendo Power rated it a 6.5 out of 10, praising the game's multiplayer while criticizing its lack of single player features.
 Famitsu gave a positive review to the game, with a score of 35 out of 40.
 Another positive review is from Game Oracle who gave 75% who praised the online mode, graphics, and soundtrack.
 They criticised it for not being as good as XD: Gale of Darkness mainly due to the low amount of single-player content and the necessity of Pokémon Diamond and Pearl to open the entire game experience.
 The game currently has a 53.19% average of 34 aggregated reviews on both GameRankings, and Metacritic.

 It sold 850,000 copies in North America and Western Europe and 352,123 copies in Japan, bringing its total sales to 1.202 million.